kubernetes-sigs/cluster-api-provider-vsphere/docs/getting_started.md

 **NOTE**: From this point forward `clusterctl` is no longer required to provision new clusters.
 Workload clusters should be provisioned by applying Cluster API resources directly on the management cluster using `kubectl`.

+## Managing f
-## Managing Workload Clusters using the Management Cluster
+Clusters using the Management Cluster

 With your management cluster bootstrapped, it's time to reap the benefits of Cluster API.
 From this point forward, clusters and machines (belonging to a cluster) are simply provisioned by creating `Cluster`, `Machine` and `MachineDeployment`, and `KubeadmConfig` resources.